 When I first started exploring data science, the field felt both exciting and overwhelming, with so many tools, algorithms, and career paths to consider.
 And I’m not alone: the Bureau of Labor Statistics projects a 34% growth in data scientist jobs by 2032, while AI-driven roles are expanding rapidly.
 With innovation accelerating through machine learning, big data, and automation, it’s natural to wonder where to begin.
-In this guide, we’ll demystify how Data Science and Artificial Intelligence overlap, what sets them apart, and how to choose the path that best fits your career goals.
+In this guide, we’ll demystify data science and artificial intelligence and help you define the educational path that best aligns with your career goals.

 In academic writing, data science refers to the study of extracting insights from data, a field that bridges computer science, statistics, and mathematics.
 Scholars emphasize its interdisciplinary nature: learning from information, testing hypotheses, and supporting decisions with evidence.
 While the term sounds research-focused, it underpins many practical careers in technology and analytics.